NathanW2/dmsnz-pyqgis-workshop/workshop/docs/qgis.md

             pass
 ```

-now we want to apply the value from the `feilds` dictionary to the feature.
+now we want to apply the value from the `fields` dictionary to the feature.
 Each `feature` will be of type `QgsFeature`

 ```
     for feature in features: